Holllyyyy/Holllyyyy/README.md

 </div>

 ---
-### Hi there, my name is Svetlana and I'm currently learning to become front-end developer 👋
+### Hi there, my name is Svetlana 👋:heart_eyes:
 ---

 ### :woman_technologist: About me :
-- I graduated  Bachelor of Science in Tourism- module hotel management, and my graduate work was based on Web accessibility where I did a case study in the hotel industry.
+- I graduated  Bachelor of Science in Tourism- module hotel management, and my graduate work was based on Web accessibility where I did the case study in the hotel industry.
 - I've discovered how web accessibility is essential for users and websites, so I started to learn about web development.
 - :dart: I am currently learning JavaScript.
 - In my free time I like to: